Technologicat/unpythonic/doc/features.md

    - Beside appearing as the first positional-or-keyword parameter, the self-like parameter **must be named** one of `self`, `this`, `cls`, or `klass` to be detected by the ignore mechanism.
 This limitation is due to implementation reasons; while a class body is being evaluated, the context needed to distinguish a method (OOP sense) from a regular function is not yet present.

  - **OOP inheritance**.
-   - When `@generic` is installed on an OOP method (instance method, or `@classmethod`), then at call time, classes are tried in [MRO](https://en.wikipedia.org/wiki/C3_linearization) order.
-All generic-function methods of the OOP method defined in the class currently being looked up are tested for matches first, before moving on to the next class in the MRO.
-(This has subtle consequences, related to in which class in the hierarchy the various generic-function methods for a particular OOP method are defined.)
+   - When `@generic` is installed on a method (instance method, or `@classmethod`), then at call time, classes are tried in [MRO](https://en.wikipedia.org/wiki/C3_linearization) order.
+All multimethods of the method defined in the class currently being looked up are tested for matches first, before moving on to the next class in the MRO.
+This has subtle consequences, related to in which class in the hierarchy the various multimethods for a particular method are defined.
    - To work with OOP inheritance, `@generic` must be the outermost decorator (except `@classmethod` or `@staticmethod`, which are essentially compiler annotations).
    - However, when installed on a `@staticmethod`, the `@generic` decorator does not support MRO lookup, because that would make no sense.
 See discussions on interaction between `@staticmethod` and `super` in Python: [[1]](https://bugs.python.org/issue31118) [[2]](https://stackoverflow.com/questions/26788214/super-and-staticmethod-interaction/26807879).

 ##### Notes

-*Terminology*: in both CLOS and in Julia, *function* is the generic entity, while *method* refers to its specialization to a particular combination of argument types.
+In both CLOS and in Julia, *function* is the generic entity, while *method* refers to its specialization to a particular combination of argument types.
 Note that *no object instance or class is needed*.
 Contrast with the classical OOP sense of *method*, i.e. a function that is associated with an object instance or class, with single dispatch based on the class (or in exotic cases, such as monkey-patched instances, on the instance).

 Based on my own initial experiments with this feature, the machinery itself works well enough, but to really shine - just like resumable exceptions - multiple dispatch needs to be used everywhere, throughout the language's ecosystem.
 Python obviously doesn't do that.

+The machinery itself is also missing some advanced features, such as matching the most specific multimethod candidate instead of the most recently defined one; an `issubclass` equivalent that understands `typing` type specifications; and a mechanism to remove previously declared multimethods.

 **CAUTION**: Multiple dispatch can be dangerous.
 Particularly, `@augment` can be dangerous to the readability of your codebase.
 If methods are added for a generic function defined elsewhere, for types defined elsewhere, this may lead to [*spooky action at a distance*](https://lexi-lambda.github.io/blog/2016/02/18/simple-safe-multimethods-in-racket/) (as in [action at a distance](https://en.wikipedia.org/wiki/Action_at_a_distance_(computer_programming))).
 In the Julia community, this is known as [*type piracy*](https://docs.julialang.org/en/v1/manual/style-guide/#Avoid-type-piracy).
-Keep in mind that the method table is global state!
+Keep in mind that the multiple-dispatch table is global state!

 #### ``typed``: add run-time type checks with type annotation syntax

-The ``typed`` decorator creates a one-method pony, which automatically enforces its argument types.
+The ``typed`` decorator creates a one-multimethod pony, which automatically enforces its argument types.
 Just like with ``generic``, the type specification may use features from the `typing` stdlib module.

 ```python
 import typing